PagerDuty/security-training/docs/for_everyone_part_ii/index.md

 <input type="checkbox" id="172" /><label for="172">![172](/slides/for_everyone_part_ii/for_everyone_part_ii.172.jpeg)</label>
 _172. Pagey's summary of compliance._

 Bottom line here, our second SOC2 audit is underway right now.
 It's going to make our sales process much smoother.
 It's very important.
-And so is GDPR I guess..
+And so is GDPR I guess...
 No, of course I'm kidding, GDPR is very important too.

 ---